User Experience

 Background: At Casebook, we created a mobile app for social workers.
 This app streamlined their work, allowing them to fill out forms on the go while picking up children or inspecting daycare centers.
 In-app notifications were crucial to the app, telling social workers when a location needs an inspection or when they need to go get a child.

-User Research: I included the cheerful language based on direct customer feedback.
+User Research: We included some cheerful language based on direct customer feedback.
 Social workers explained that their jobs are intense and a small, “You’ve got this!” or “Great job!” could keep them motivated throughout the day.

 The Outcome: As a result of this project, social workers were able to do their work more effectively.